 The State will use this demonstration to ensure coverage for Private Option eligible beneficiaries provided primarily through QHPs offered in the individual market instead of the fee-for-service delivery system that serves the traditional Medicaid population.
-The State will provide premium assistance to aid individuals in enrolling in coverage through QHPs in the Marketplace for Private Option beneficiaries.
+The State will provide premium assistance to aid individuals in enrolling in coverage through QHPs in the Marketplace for Private Option beneficiaries and establish IAs to address cost sharing requirements and assist in the transition to private insurance coverage.

 17. Populations Affected by the Arkansas Health Care Independence (Private Option) Demonstration.
 Except as described in STCs 18 and 19, the Arkansas Health Care Independence (Private Option) Demonstration affects the delivery of benefits, as set forth in section 1905(y)(2)(B) of the Act and codified at 42 CFR Section 433.204(a)(2), to adults aged 19 through 64 eligible under the State plan under 1902(a)(10)(A)(i)(VIII) of the Act, 42 CFR Section 435.119.
 Eligibility and coverage for these individuals is subject to all applicable Medicaid laws and regulations in accordance with the Medicaid State plan, except as expressly waived in this demonstration and as described in these STCs.
-Any

-Medicaid State plan amendments to this eligibility group, including the conversion to a modified adjusted gross income standard on January 1, 2014, will apply to this demonstration.
+Any Medicaid State plan amendments to this eligibility group, including the conversion to a modified adjusted gross income standard on January 1, 2014, will apply to this demonstration.

-Medicaid State Plan Mandatory Groups Federal Poverty Level Funding Stream Expenditure and Eligibility Group Reporting New Adult Group This group includes both the parent and caretakers as well as the childless adults up to 133 percent of the FPL Title XIX MEG - 1
+Medicaid State Plan Mandatory Groups Federal Poverty Level Expenditure and Eligibility Group Reporting New Adult Group This group includes both the parent and caretakers as well as the childless adults up to 133 percent of the FPL Title XIX MEG - 1